williamw520/jsoda/README.md

         @S3Field(s3Bucket = "MyBucket", storeAs = S3Field.AS_OBJECT)
         public String[]     colors;

-        @S3Field(s3Bucket = "MyBucket", storeAs = S3Field.AS_JSON, gzip = true)
+        @S3Field(s3Bucket = "MyBucket", s3KeyBase = "product/dimension", storeAs = S3Field.AS_JSON, gzip = true)
+        public double[]     weights;

+        @S3Field(s3Bucket = "MyBucket", s3KeyBase = "product/dimension")
-        public String[]     weight;
+        public double[]     heights;
     }

 An @S3Field field can be stored as a JSON string or stored as a serialized object, which must be an Serializable.
-Compression can be turned on byp setting gzip to be true.
+Set gzip to true to turn on compression.
+By default a field is stored as JSON and uncompressed.

+Note that there's no distributed transaction to span the storing at SimpleDB/DynamoDB and the corresponding S3 storage.
+Storing to both places are done best effort.

+The @S3Field.s3Bucket attribute is optional.
+The default S3 bucket set in the Jsoda object will be used.

+The S3 key path for the field storage is formatted as follow:

+    [S3KeyPrefix] + {s3KeyBase | ModelName}  + "/" + objectKey + "/" + fieldName

+e.g. The key for the colors field above = Hello4/101/colors, assuming the objectKey is 101.
+The key for the weights field = product/dimension/101/weights.

+If S3KeyPrefix is set in the Jsoda object to be "qa/" the key for the weights field would be qa/product/dimension/101/weights.